IGEL-Community/IGEL-Custom-Partitions/CP_Source/Apps/Nutanix_Frame/README.md

       `FRAME_SAT_URL` - URL obtainable from the Playground.

       For example: `https://api.console.nutanix.com/v1/accounts/XXXXXXXX-XXXX-XXXX-XXXX-31d09e2881cd/secure-anonymous/secure-anon-XXXXXXXX-XXXX-XXXX-XXXX-c5e2dc93df1e/tokens`.
-   - `FRAME_ACCOUNT_ID` - obtainable from the FRAME_SAT_URL if the SAT Provider was created on the Frame Account.
+   - `FRAME_ACCOUNT_ID` - Sign in to [Nutanix Console][https://console.nutanix.com] as an Admin.
+Locate your account, click the three-dot menu, and select "update" to view the Account's entity settings.
+Next, copy the Account UUID from the browser's URL bar.
+For example: `https://console.nutanix.com/frame/account/YOUR-FRAME-ACCOUNT-UUID-HERE/basic-info`
    - `FRAME_EMAIL_DOMAIN` - email domain name used to create the anonymous user email addresses that will be visible in the Session Trail.
    - `FRAME_LAUNCH_URL` - obtained from an Account's *Dashboard > Launchpad > Advanced Integrations* to get a configurable dialog with Launch Links.
 While we recommend Launch Links for Kiosk scenarios, the value of FRAME_LAUNCH_URL could instead be a standard Launchpad URL.
    - `FRAME_TERMINAL_CONFIG_ID` - obtainable from the Launch Link URL.